mainwp/mainwp-child/readme.txt

 = 3.5.4 - 2-14-19 =
 * Fixed: issues with displaying broken links data for specific setups
 * Fixed: compatibility issues with the latest PageSpeed Insights plugin version
-* Fixed: an issue with publishing "future" posts
+* Fixed: An issue with publishing "future" posts
-* Fixed: an issue with sending email alerts in specific setups
+* Fixed: An issue with sending email alerts in specific setups
-* Fixed: an issue with saving code snippets in wp-config.php when the file is in a custom location
+* Fixed: An issue with saving code snippets in wp-config.php when the file is in a custom location
-* Fixed: an issue with clearing unused scheduled Cron jobs
+* Fixed: An issue with clearing unused scheduled Cron jobs
-* Added: support for the new PageSpeed Insights plugin options
+* Added: Support for the new PageSpeed Insights plugin options
 * Updated: disabled the "Remove readme.html" security check feature for WPEngine hosted child sites
 * Updated: support for detecting premium themes updates

 = 3.5.3 - 12-19-18 =
-* Fixed: an issue with the X-Frame-Options configuration
+* Fixed: An issue with the X-Frame-Options configuration
-* Fixed: an issue with clearing WP Rocket cache
+* Fixed: An issue with clearing WP Rocket cache
-* Fixed: an issue with saving BackWPup settings
+* Fixed: An issue with saving BackWPup settings
-* Fixed: multiple compatibility issues for the Bulk Settings Manger extension
+* Fixed: multiple compatibility issues for the Bulk Settings Manager extension
-* Fixed: an issue with submitting the Bulk Settings Manger keys on child sites protected with the HTTP Basic Authentication
+* Fixed: An issue with submitting the Bulk Settings Manager keys on child sites protected with the HTTP Basic Authentication
-* Fixed: an issue with creating buckets in Backblaze remote option caused by disallowed characters
+* Fixed: An issue with creating buckets in Backblaze remote option caused by disallowed characters
-* Fixed: an issue with tokens usage in the UpdraftPlus Webdav remote storage settings
+* Fixed: An issue with tokens usage in the UpdraftPlus Webdav remote storage settings
 * Added: support for new WP Staging plugin options
-* Updated: update detection process in order to improve performance on some hosts
+* Updated: update detection process to improve performance on some hosts
-* Updated: disabled site size calculation function as default state
+* Updated: disabled site size calculation function as the default state
 * Updated: support for the latest Wordfence version

 = 3.5.2 - 11-27-18 =
-* Fixed: an issue with detecting updates when a custom branding is applied
+* Fixed: An issue with detecting updates when a custom branding is applied
-* Fixed: an issue with passing WebDav remote storage info for the UpdraftPlus Extension
+* Fixed: An issue with passing WebDav remote storage info for the UpdraftPlus Extension
-* Fixed: an issue with grabbing fresh child site favicons
+* Fixed: An issue with grabbing fresh child site favicons
 * Updated: process to skip WooCommerce order notes in the comments section for Client Reports

 = 3.5.1 - 11-14-18 =
-* Fixed: an issue with detecting the Wordfence status info
+* Fixed: An issue with detecting the Wordfence status info
-* Fixed: an issue with loading UpdraftPlus existing backups
+* Fixed: An issue with loading UpdraftPlus existing backups
 * Fixed: the File Uploader extension issue with renaming special files
-* Fixed: an issue with syncing BackupBuddy data
+* Fixed: An issue with syncing BackupBuddy data
-* Fixed: an issue with logging BackWPup backups
+* Fixed: An issue with logging BackWPup backups
-* Fixed: an issue with detecting premium plugin updates
+* Fixed: An issue with detecting premium plugin updates
 * Added: new options for the MainWP Staging Extension
 * Added: multiple security enhancements
-* Added: support for the upcoming 3rd party extension
+* Added: Support for the upcoming 3rd party extension
-* Updated: improved updating process
+* Updated: Improved the updating process

 = 3.5 - 9-27-18 =
 * Fixed: compatibility issues caused by the recent UpdraftPlus update